 - A graduate non-degree seeking application (with the certificate designated);

-- Official undergraduate transcript(s) with degree documentation and any prerequisite documentation; and
+- Official undergraduate transcript(s) with degree documentation; and

 Candidates for the certificate will be expected to complete course requirements with a cumulative GPA of 3.0 or better

 |Prerequisite Option 1:|

 |or ACC 211|